tomcam/py4webcasts/docs/how-upgrade-pydal.md

 python3 -m pip install -U pydal
 ```

+If that doesn't work, you may need to uninstall previous version explicitly, or install for a particular version of Python itself.
+If so, read on.

 ## If you need to uninstall a previous version of PyDAL

 You may need to remove earlier versions of PyDAL.
 If so, see [How to uninstall PyDAL](https://github.com/tomcam/py4webcasts/blob/master/docs/how-to-uninstall-pydal)